Title: Bullet Witch

 Modes of play: Single Player, Online Leaderboards.

 Bullet Witch is a single player “3D action adventure” challenge title.
-It’s immediately and obviously comparable to Bayonetta due to it’s stylistic similarities, however Bullet Witch is the originator that was released years before it’s imitator Bayonetta, although it itself apes stylistic elements from a lot of much older material, manga and anime in particular as is the way of the world.
+It’s immediately and obviously comparable to Bayonetta due to it’s stylistic similarities, however Bullet Witch is the originator that was released years before it’s imitator Bayonetta.
+Bullet Witch itself of course apes stylistic elements from a lot of much older material from manga and anime in particular, as is typically the case with many games.
 It also plays very differently to Bayonetta, being in the main, a 3rd-person shooter.
 It’s a little bit like playing a single player version of Gears of War, but with Bayonetta-style magic moves available.
 However the magic moves are far more interesting than in Bayonetta as, rather than being pre-canned sequences where you just mash buttons to do damage, in Bullet Witch you actually get to decide somewhat when and how you use your magical powers as well.
 Most of the magic simply augments your standard ranged attacks with area effects or extra powerful strikes, however some are more interesting – not got enough cover?
 Well, you can use your magic bar to create a barrier that blocks attacks.
 Friendly AI cohorts been downed?
 You can use your magic to heal them.

 In fact the whole game bears a bit of this ‘freedom’ feel throughout it; even though the levels generally are fairly linear and the enemy AI rather basic, the levels are often quite open for roaming and don’t restrict things to the tightly contained ‘rooms’ that by comparison Bayonetta’s action mainly takes place in.
 Even when the routes are very pre-determined in Bullet Witch, you still quite often have many options for how to take on a set of enemies.
 Sometimes this works quite well, but at other times, it breaks down a bit when a pseudo-set piece that’s clearly “meant” to happen, doesn’t quite work out.
 For example the first time I gained the lightning magic ability, I was faced with a tank that I didn’t have any equipment capable of effectively damaging it – unless I used my new magic spell.
 So obviously I called down my magical wrath from the heavens… and, because I didn’t understand the buttons the first time around, I’d failed to actually aim it correctly, and the lighting crashed down, whiffed the tank and did absolutely nothing.
 After a deflated pause, I realised I was left with a drained magic energy bar and no way to deal with the tank.
 So instead I evaded past it (often an option in Bullet Witch), killed enough weaker enemies to refill my magic bar, and then backtracked to go and kill the tank, for no real reason other than to figure out how the lightning spell worked.
 This kind of thing happened quite a bit and can rather spoil the ‘drama’ of a challenge like this – such is the downside of allowing a more free-format approach to the mechanics & level design.